Tyler Florence: Restaurants

 In 1997 Florence worked as a chef at Restaurant 147 on West 15th Street, New York.
 In 2008, he developed a plan to open Bar Florence, in the Hotel Vertigo in San Francisco, California.
-In 2009 he opened a small chain of luxury kitchen supply stores in Northern California and developed four new restaurant concepts for the area: Wayfare Tavern in downtown San Francisco (formerly, Rubicon restaurant); Rotisserie & Wine (closed), a fast food restaurant in downtown Napa; with Sammy Hagar, El Paseo (closed) in downtown Mill Valley, California, an American tavern featuring ingredients only from Marin County; and a new modern American steak house, Miller & Lux that was opened as part of San Francisco's Chase Center.
+In 2009 he opened a small chain of luxury kitchen supply stores in Northern California and developed four new restaurant concepts for the area: Wayfare Tavern in downtown San Francisco (formerly, Rubicon restaurant); Rotisserie & Wine (closed), a fast food restaurant in downtown Napa; with Sammy Hagar, El Paseo (closed) in downtown Mill Valley, California, an American tavern featuring ingredients only from Marin County; and a new modern American steak house, Miller & Lux that was opened as part of San Francisco's Chase Center and a new location at the Four Seasons Hualalai Resort.

 Other

 In 2008, Florence was named the Dean of Culinary Education at Copia, a now-defunct museum in Napa, California.

 Personal life

-Florence married his wife Tolan Clark in 2006.
-Florence has 3 children.
+Florence has 3 children from two marriages.
+He has a son with ex-wife Christie Lear.
+He married his current wife Tolan Clark in December 2006, with whom he has a son and a daughter.

 In 2007 Florence and his wife moved from New York City to Mill Valley, north of San Francisco, where in July 2008 Florence opened an eponymously named retail kitchen store.